dlang/DIPs/DIPs/1NNN-ADR.md

 writefln(<interpolationSpec>, apples, bananas, apples + bananas);
 ```

 The `interpolationSpec` parameter will have a type defined by druntime.
 The exact type name is unnamed for this spec.
 It is used by accepting a template parameter for the function being called.
-Each of the `$` parameters is considered an interpolation parameter.
+Each of the `$` tokens in the string is considered an interpolation parameter.

 The `{%d}` syntax is for circumstances when the format specifier needs to be given by the user for that parameter.
 What goes between the `{` `}` is not specified, so this capability can be used by any function
 in the present, past, or future without needing to update the core language or runtime library.
+It also makes interpolated strings agnostic about what the format specifications are.

 The spec can be used as follows:

-k
-`spec.toFormatString!(defaultSpec)` produces a compile-time format string with all the interpolated strings replaced as follows:
+`spec.toFormatString!(defaultSpec)` produces a compile-time format string with all the interpolated strings replaced as defined after the grammar below, but summarized as follows:
 1. If the prefix `{...}` is put between the `$` and the parameter, whatever is inside the `{` `}` is used.
 2. Otherwise, `defaultSpec` is used.